-Solid Queue in Rails 8: Install, Migrate, and Deploy
+Solid Queue in Rails 8: Setup Notes and Trade-offs

-Set SOLID_QUEUE_IN_PUMA=1 in your environment.
-In Rails 8 with Kamal, this tells Puma to automatically start and supervise the Solid Queue supervisor process.
-You can also use plugin :solid_queue directly in config/puma.rb, or the conditional ENV['PUMA_RUN_JOBS'] approach for more control over which servers run background jobs.
+In Rails 8 with Kamal, setting SOLID_QUEUE_IN_PUMA=1 tells Puma to start and supervise the Solid Queue supervisor inside the web process.
+You can also call plugin :solid_queue directly in config/puma.rb, or gate it on ENV['PUMA_RUN_JOBS'] so only some servers pick up jobs.
+Whether you should run jobs in Puma at all is a trade-off covered further down.

 Solid Queue is a database-backed Active Job backend that ships with Rails 8.
 It gives you: